Tenshin000/Inverted-Index-And-Search/README.md

 - **Operating System**: Ubuntu 22.04.1 LTS (Jammy Jellyfish), 64-bit

 ## Dataset
-We selected a 1583.5 MB corpus of 2685 plaintext files from [Project Gutenberg](https://www.gutenberg.org/), covering diverse fields including philosophy, science, theology, psychology, literature and other cultural subjects, to stress and tests our indexer across a broad range of real-world texts.
+We selected a 1583.5 MB corpus of 2685 plaintext files from [Project Gutenberg](https://www.gutenberg.org/), covering diverse fields including philosophy, science, theology, psychology, literature and other cultural subjects, to stress and test our indexers across a broad range of real-world texts.
 This variety tests the system against typical literary content as well as challenging patterns, mirroring real-world search engine demands on both natural language and specialized data.
-File sizes vary from 5 KB to 250 MB: most are under 1 MB (reflecting typical book chapters or short essays), 329 fall between 1 MB and 7 MB (full-length books) and one extreme outlier ("Human_Genome_Project-Chromosome_1.txt", 250 MB) contains raw nucleotide sequences.
+File sizes vary from 5 KB to 250 MB: most are under 1 MB, 329 fall between 1 MB and 7 MB and one extreme outlier ("Human\_Genome\_Project-Chromosome\_1.txt", 250 MB) contains raw nucleotide sequences.
 Including this genomic text deliberately exposes our inverted-index builder to vast, mostly unique tokens-mimicking workloads with high vocabulary cardinality and ensuring our system handles both common-word skew and near-unique string distributions.
 By including files ranging from kilobytes to megabytes, the dataset enables a rigorous evaluation of how indexing and search-query systems scale with input size.

 ## MapReduce and Hadoop code
 The system uses **MapReduce**, via the **Hadoop** framework, to process large-scale data efficiently.
 The Hadoop cluster is optimized for virtual machines with limited memory through customized YARN and MapReduce settings.
 YARN manages resources and memory (up to 5 GB per node), while MapReduce configurations allocate 2048 MB to key tasks, with JVM heaps limited ot 1536 MB.